clicon/clixon/README.md

 Clixon is open-source and dual licensed.
 Either Apache License, Version 2.0 or GNU General Public License Version 2; you choose, see [LICENSE.md](LICENSE.md).

 Clixon has a master branch continuously tested with CI, but releases are made ca every second month.
-Latest 5.8.0 release is from July 2022.
-Next is planned for September 2022.
+Latest 5.9.0 release is from September 2022.
+Next is planned for November 2022.
 See [CHANGELOG.md](CHANGELOG.md) release history.

 Clixon interaction is best done posting issues, pull requests, or joining the [slack channel](https://clixondev.slack.com).